Linwood Clark

-Linwood Leon Clark (March 21, 1876 – November 18, 1965) was a U.S. representative who represented the second Congressional district of the state of Maryland from 1929 to 1931.
+Linwood Leon Clark (March 21, 1876 – November 18, 1965) was an American firefighter and politician who served as a member of the U.S. House of Representatives from Maryland's 2nd congressional district from 1929 to 1931.

-Biography

-Clark was born in Aberdeen, Maryland, and attended the public schools as a youth.
-In 1899, he graduated from the Milton Academy of Milton, Massachusetts.
-In 1902, from the American University of Harriman in Harriman, Tennessee, and in 1904, from the law department of the University of Maryland.
-He was admitted to the bar the same year and commenced practice in Baltimore, Maryland.
-He also completed a La Salle Extension University course in railway transportation in 1919.

-He married Linnie Habersank on July 24, 1907, and they had two children.
+Born in Aberdeen, Maryland, Clark attended public school and graduated from Milton Academy in Milton, Massachusetts in 1899.
+He graduated from American University in Harriman, Tennessee, in 1902, and from the law department of the University of Maryland, Baltimore, in 1904.
+He was admitted to the bar the same year and commenced practice in Baltimore.
+He also completed a course in railway transportation at La Salle Extension University in 1919.
+He married Linnie Habersank on July 24, 1907; they had two children.

-In 1926, Clark was an unsuccessful candidate for election to U.S. Congress, but two years later was successful, serving one term from March 4, 1929, to March 3, 1931.
-He was an unsuccessful candidate for reelection in 1930, and resumed the practice of law in Baltimore.
-He served as judge of the circuit court of Maryland, fifth judicial district from 1935 to 1938.
-He practiced law in Annapolis, Maryland, where he died in 1965.
-He is interred in Woodlawn Cemetery of Baltimore.
+In 1926, he ran as a Republican for the U.S. House, but lost to incumbent William P. Cole, Jr. He defeated Cole in a rematch in 1928, and was elected to the 71st United States Congress.
+He served for a single term from March 4, 1929, to March 3, 1931, but lost reelection to his predecessor in 1930.
+He resumed the practice of law in Baltimore, and served as judge of the circuit court of Maryland, fifth judicial district from 1935 to 1938.
+Later, he practiced law in Annapolis, where he died in 1965.
+He is interred in the Woodlawn Cemetery of Baltimore.